Caezarr-OSS/Scotter/README.md

 - **CI/CD** : Templates pour les workflows d'intégration et de déploiement continus
 - **Builds** : Templates pour les outils de build comme Taskfile, Makefile, etc.

+### Customizing Templates

+All templates use Go's text/template syntax and can be customized as needed.
+The template system is designed to be extensible, allowing users to modify existing templates or create new ones for specific project requirements.

 ## Documentation

 ### User Documentation